 Centers of Biomedical Research Excellence (COBRE) support the establishment and development of innovative, state-of-the-art biomedical and behavioral research centers at institutions in IDeA-eligible states through awards for three sequential 5-year phases.
 COBRE Phase 1 awards support the establishment of a multicomponent center in a thematic scientific area that galvanizes multidisciplinary research.
 The goal is to develop a critical mass of investigators competitive for peer-reviewed external research funding.
-There are no substantive changes from the previous funding opportunity announcement (FOA).
+There are no substantive changes from the previous notice of funding opportunity (NOFO).
 COBRE research themes will be broadened and aligned with institutions’ strategic priorities; themes that are similar to an institution’s current or prior funded COBREs will be considered low programmatic priority for funding.
 The eligibility criteria for research project leaders will be defined using the standard

 Contact: Michele McGuirl, Ph.D.,

 IDeA Networks of Biomedical Research Excellence (INBRE) foster the development, coordination, and sharing of research resources and expertise that will expand research opportunities and increase the number of competitive investigators in IDeA-eligible states.
 INBRE grants aim to enhance the caliber of faculty at research institutions and undergraduate schools who can attract more talented students toward contributing to the science and technology workforce.
 Each INBRE is a state-wide network with multiple institutions, including lead and research-intensive, primarily undergraduate, community colleges and tribally controlled colleges and universities.
-NIGMS received Council approval to reissue an INBRE FOA with no significant changes to the program.
+NIGMS received Council approval to reissue an INBRE NOFO with no significant changes to the program.